 - Storage: 1GB per user

-- Other info: Free users are restricted to only sending a maximum of 10 emails per day, each of which will include a “Sent via Migadu” signature
+- Other info: Free users are restricted to a sending limit of 10 emails per day, each of which will include a “Sent via Migadu” signature

 - Cost of paid plans: $4 to $49.50 per month — no per-user fee